 On the Job Injuries

 All University employees are covered by state Workers' Compensation laws that may provide medical and income benefits if you are injured on the job.
 Below provides a brief overview of the steps you should follow if you are injured or become ill while working.
+Watch this online video for instructions on how to report an On the Job injury.
 A detailed procedure and further information is available below.

 Steps To Report an On the Job Injury